System Design Space

 Modern stage

-Foundation models, agent-based scenarios and the transition from AI demos to AI systems in production.
+Foundation models, agentic scenarios, and the transition from AI demos to real production systems.

 Related chapter